Hydrat-Agency/laravel-2fa/README.md

 }
 ```

-You may also have different checks which returns different reason messages :
+You may also have different checks which results in different `$reason` messages :

 ```php